 Raquel is a bright, creative girl who likes singing, dancing around the house and riding her bike.
-An eighth grader with ADHD and mild dyslexia, she receives support services at school through her IEP.
-She can be articulate, warm and funny and has developed a nice group of friends over the past year.
+She is an eighth grade girl with ADHD and mild dyslexia and receives support services at school through her IEP.
+She can be articulate, warm and funny.
+Raquel also has also developed a nice group of friends over the past year.
 Shana can also be easily distracted and inflexible about routines.
 Her room is very disorganized and meals are difficult since she’s particular about her food and doesn’t like to hear other people chew.
-Bedtime and morning routines often deteriorate into yelling matches if she’s not getting what she wants immediately and she procrastinates about cleaning her room for months at a time.
-Life at home with her parents and two older siblings is marked by tension, arguments and disappointment which nobody likes.
-Can you relate?
+Bedtime and morning routines often deteriorate into yelling matches if she’s not getting what she wants immediately.
+In addition, she procrastinates about cleaning her room for months at a time.
+Life at home with her parents and two older siblings is marked by tension, arguments and disappointment, which nobody likes.
+For parents of girls with ADHD, can you relate?

-Although the basic diagnostic criteria for ADHD are the same for all genders, ADHD often looks different for females.
+Although the basic diagnostic criteria for ADHD are the same for all genders, ADHD often looks different for females than it does for males.
 While you may see signs of physical and verbal impulsivity and hyperactivity in your daughter, you are just as likely to see silliness or spaciness, shyness, daydreaming, perfectionism, anxiety, forgetfulness, emotional dysregulation, trouble making and keeping friends and picking at themselves.
 These signs can be overlooked in favor of boys who demonstrate more externalizing symptoms of ADHD and draw more attention from the teacher in class.
 For every girl who is diagnosed with ADHD, there are three boys with the condition.

-Girls are diagnosed on average up to five years later than boys.
+Girls with ADHD are diagnosed on average up to five years later than boys.
 Boys are diagnosed more often with hyperactivity/impulsivity, usually exhibiting inappropriate, aggressive or impulsive behaviors.
-Girls tend to have the inattentive type of ADHD with more internal traits which explains why we miss diagnosing ADHD in girls so much of the time.
-Both boys and girls with ADHD have brains that mature more slowly than Neurotypical kids, with a lag of to three years.
+Girls tend to have the inattentive type of ADHD, with more internal traits.
+This explains why we miss diagnosing ADHD in girls so much of the time.
+Both boys and girls with ADHD have brains that mature more slowly than neurotypical kids, with a lag of to three years.
 Higher rates of anxiety and depression often accompany ADHD in girls or may well overshadow or mask it altogether.

 Here are some ways that you can support girls with ADHD in your life: